Malware Threats - What Is, Types, and Examples

 The malware analysis procedure involves the following steps:

-• Make use of analysis tools: Find previous malware attacks that happened on the system and get detailed analysis.
+• Make use of analysis tools: Find previous malware attacks that happened on the system and get a detailed analysis.

 • Static property analysis: Analyze static properties to detect worms, viruses, Trojans, etc.